nelemansc/terraform-static-site/README.md

 Deploys the following:
 - Bare domain S3 bucket
-- www domain S# bucket
+- www domain S3 bucket
 - Cloudfront distribuction for TLS support
 - Route53 records to resolve the bare and www to the Cloudfront distribution